ilylabs/ilylabs.github.io/_projects/COVID-cottonmasks.md

 * is interested/has a background in thermoplastics, polymer processing and engineering and material characterization
 * is able to work within a team, is able to communicate with industrial partners (some experience in technological project management can help), is interested in Research
 * optional: enthusiastic, motivated and interested
+* Learn more about the position: [official offer on ÉTS website](https://www.etsmtl.ca/recherche/etudes-superieures-et-recherche/projets-de-recherche-pour-etudiants/developpement-et-caracterisation-d%e2%80%99un-procede-pour/)

 Interested ?
 [Shoot me an e-mail ASAP](/research_opportunities/#how-to-apply).